Summer Orientation Program, (SOP), 2025

 The MAB Summer Orientation Program (SOP) is a one-of-a-kind opportunity in the state for adults who have recently lost or are losing their sight to get concentrated training in independent living skills.
 Our program is held each summer – this year we will be at the Ursuline Center in Great Falls, where we rent facilities for participants and staff to live and take classes.
-The program will run from June 1 to June 29.
+The program will run from June 16-July 12.
 The MAB pays for the costs of room, board, and tuition for participants.

 The Path to Independence